 SFAS 157.
 In September 2006, the FASB issued SFAS 157, "Fair Value Measurements," to increase consistency and comparability in fair value measurements by defining fair value, establishing a framework for measuring fair value in generally accepted accounting principles, and expanding disclosures about fair value measurements.
 SFAS 157 emphasizes that fair value is a market-based measurement, not an entity-specific measurement.
-It clarifies the extent to which fair value is used to measure recognized assets and liabilities, the inputs used to develop the measurements, and the effect of certain measurements or a prospective basis.
-On February 6, 2008, the FASB announced it will issue a FASB Staff Position (FSP) to allow a one-year deferral of adoption of SFAS 157 for nonfinancial lasilities that are recognized at fair value on a nonrecurring basis.
-The FSP will also amend SFAS 157 to exclude SFAS 153, "Accounting for Leases," and its related interpretive accounting pronouncements.
+It clarifies the extent to which fair value is used to measure recognized assets and liabilities, the inputs used to develop the measurements, and the effect of certain measurements on earnings for the period.
+SFAS 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007, and is applied on a prospective basis.
+On February 6, 2008, the FASB announced it will issue a FASB Staff Position (FSP) to allow a one-year deferral of adoption of SFAS 157 for nonfinancial assets and nonfinancial liabilities that are recognized at fair value on a nonrecurring basis.
+The FSP will also amend SFAS 157 to exclude SFAS 13, "Accounting for Leases," and its related interpretive accounting pronouncements.
 The FSP is expected to be issued in the near future.
 We have determined that the adoption of SFAS 157 will not have a material impact on our consolidated financial position, results of operations or cash flows.

 SFAS 159.
 In February 2007, the FASB issued SFAS 159, "The Fair Value Option for Financial Assets and Financial Liabilities," which is an elective, irrevocable election to measure eligible financial instruments and certain other assets and liabilities at fair value on an instrument-by-instrument basis.
 The election may only be applied at specified election dates and to instruments in their entirety rather than to portions of instruments.
 Upon initial election, the entity reports the difference between the instruments' carrying value and their fair value as a cumulative-effect adjustment to the opening balance of retained earnings.
 At each subsequent reporting date, an entity reports in earnings, unrealized gains and losses on items for which the fair value option has been elected.
 SFAS 159 is effective for financial statements issued for fiscal years beginning after November 15, 2007, and is applied on a prospective basis.
-Early adoption of SFAS 159 is permitted provisions of SFAS 159 at this time.
+Early adoption of SFAS 159 is permitted provided the entity also elects to adopt the provisions of SFAS 157 as of the early adoption date selected for SFAS 159.
+We have elected not to adopt the provisions of SFAS 159 at this time.